saracen24/munkres-cpp/README.md

 Briefly, to solve the problem you need:
  - set up costs into matrix class provided by the library;
- - create solver;
- - pass the matrix to the solver.
+ - create solver and pass the matrix to it.
 Thats all!
 Solution of the problem is stored by into input matrix.

 ```